wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * Our basic manpower policies have not changed since the industrial **revolution**.

 * We all know what happened in little Cuba when its **revolution** displeased its northern neighbour.

+* Finally, I leave China with a statement made by one of its former prominent leaders after the **Revolution**, Liu Shao-chi.

 * A Bill such as the Broadcasting and Television Bill carries overtones which reflect the importance of this tremendous field of modern mass communications - a field in which a **revolution** is only beginning to be felt in Australia.